 On the one hand, we can think of her as an archetypal picture of the Roaring Twenties and thus, a nice addition to a rich cultural heritage.
 The inherent ‘spooky’ qualities certainly help to spread the story, and in this scenario, the origins of the Flapper Ghost are just that – a story or urban legend.
 For many, the tale ends here.

-Then of course there is the path less traveled; the path that 32 percent of Americans take as reported by Gallup in 2005.
+Then, of course, there is the path less traveled; the path that 32 percent of Americans take as reported by Gallup in 2005.
 Indeed, that is the 32 percent of Americans that believe in the existence of ghosts.

-A reported belief by nearly one-third of the population is hard to slough off in any situation, and while certainly the number of people who would believe in a hitchhiking ghost off hand is probably fewer, the case is still worth some examination.
+A reported belief by nearly one-third of the population is hard to slough off in any situation, and while certainly, the number of people who would believe in a hitchhiking ghost off-hand is probably fewer, the case is still worth some examination.

 Origins & Eyewitness Accounts

-For the 32-percenters out there attempting to trace the Flapper Ghost’s origins, prevailing theories on the ‘nature’ of ghosts reveal a few basic assumptions that are employable.
-Ghost theory often states that Earth-bound spirits emulate an impactful life event from beyond the grave, or even, the very moment of death itself.
-In so doing, they often resemble a moment in time where they either died or experienced a life altering event.
+For the 32-percenters out there attempting to trace the Flapper Ghost’s origins, prevailing theories on the ‘nature of ghosts reveal a few basic assumptions that are employable.
+Ghost theory often states that Earth-bound spirits emulate an impactful life event from beyond the grave or even the very moment of death itself.
+In so doing, they often resemble a moment in time where they either died or experienced a life-altering event.

 The theory is so engrained in the ghost community, after weighing the evidence and accepting the assumptions, not much more needs to be said on this side of the debate.

-The final conclusion given the above logic above would thus be that this young woman met an untimely death, probably after a night at the “ballroom” in her fabled Flapper dress, and thus, when seen today as an apparition, reassumes that form.
+The conclusion given the above logic would thus be that this young woman met an untimely death, probably after a night at the “ballroom” in her fabled Flapper dress, and thus, when seen today as an apparition, reassumes that form.

-That is of course speculation and one’s gut instinct when considering the nature of the sightings.
+That is, of course, speculation and one’s gut instinct when considering the nature of the sightings.
 Yet by sifting through the handful of documented eyewitness accounts of the Flapper Ghost, another story quickly emerges.

 Our Best Bet

-Upon her passing, staff members at Melody Mill reported seeing the young woman at the ballroom.
+Upon her passing, staff members at Melody Mill reported seeing the young woman in the ballroom.
 Taylor writes: “A number of men actually claimed to have met the girl there, after her death, and offered her a ride home.
 During the journey, the young woman always vanished.”